FrankPat/Sonification/README.md

 IPmethod    =  mapping method: 1: frequency; 2: logarithmic frequency
+                 (linear scale); 3: equidistant

+scale       =  Type of scale.
+Options are Major Diatonic, Major Pentantonic and Major Blues

-                 (linear scale); 3: equidistant flag        =  0: only abc output file is created
+flag        =  0: only abc output file is created
                1: abc software and ps2pdf is executed to produce a pdf file with sheet music